Inland Empire Community Foundation

 Overview

-The Inland Empire Community Foundation (IECF) is a major philanthropic force in Southern California's Inland Empire region, established as a 501(c)(3) nonprofit in 1997.
-With total assets exceeding $156 million and annual revenues of $67.7 million (2024), IECF serves as a vital community foundation supporting Riverside and San Bernardino Counties.
+The Inland Empire Community Foundation (IECF) is a major philanthropic force in Southern California's Inland Empire region, founded in 1941 by civic leader and banker Charles Brouse.
+With total assets of $136.9 million (2023 tax year) and operating as a 501(c)(3) public charity, IECF serves as a vital community foundation supporting Riverside and San Bernardino Counties.
 The foundation operates primarily through donor-advised funds and manages multiple signature funds targeting specific community needs.
 Under the leadership of President & CEO Regis Michelle Decker, IECF focuses on creating lasting community change through strategic investments in equity, economy, education, and environment.

 Funding Priorities